tanben/policy-checker/README.md

-# Policy Checker
+# LaunchDarkly Policy Checker

-Policy checker is a CLI for evaluating permissions and detecting overlaps in your LaunchDarkly permission policy.
+Policy Checker is a command-line interface (CLI) tool for evaluating permissions and detecting overlaps in your LaunchDarkly permission policy.
+It generates insightful reports to help you understand and manage your policy effectively.

 ![](./img/overview.jpg)